 The Brent/Cricklewood sidings have been used as a marshalling yard for trains since the 1860s when the Midland Main Line was built.
 The sidings were originally used to split and organise huge shipments of coal for the capital and elsewhere, which helped power homes and industry.
 More recently, the sidings have been used for marshalling, servicing and holding passenger trains.
+But these sidings are being remodelled as part of the station project, creating space for the Brent Cross West to be built.

 Train Operators’ Compound